Death isn’t an easy subject to talk about, but I feel led to share this today –

 The unsaved, in case you wonder, stay conscious as well, but go to hell.
 I’ve read and believe there’s no ‘sleep’, purgatory or waiting station for the dead until the Second Coming of Christ and Judgement.
 We just go to either place immediately.
 I remember how Pastor Dana would explain good & evil, etc …. he said no ‘good’ God would force a person to go to heaven if he didn’t want to go.
 God gives us all freedom to choose what we do with our lives …. to choose God’s way or our own way.

 Pastor Charles said at Marc’s memorial there’s a veil between us and our loved ones in heaven.
 There was something like a veil between heaven and hell between Lazarus and the rich man.
 Or something like a chasm … a ‘separation’ where the occupants of both places could see each other.
-The rich man and Lazarus were in opposite eternal homes but the rich man asked Lazarus to warn his brothers about the torture in hell, so they would escape it, But Jesus told him they have the Law and can decide for themselves where they want to go.
+The rich man and Lazarus were in opposite eternal homes.
+That’s something like what I feel about Marc, he’s ‘just a veil away’, very close by me.

-I’ve thought Marc is busily observing those of us on earth who love him, hanging out with us, visiting with relatives in heaven and listening in heaven to the plans for the end of this age.
-He can see what’s gong on in our house, the White House, in the Middle East, I’m sure his days, (nights, ha ha)) are so busy!
-But one day, death will be totally destroyed and Marc will have his body returned to him!
+I’ve thought Marc is busily observing those of us on earth who love him, visiting with relatives in heaven or listening in heaven to the plans for the end of this age.
+I get the idea it’s a busy place, important things are going on.
+Marc can see what’s going on in my house, the White House, in the Middle East.
+I’m sure his days, (nights, ha ha), are so busy!
+But one day …. death will be totally destroyed and he will have his body returned to him!
 Hallelujah.

 There’s been such a travesty done to us in the West the last 50+ years!

 Do you know anyone nowadays who talks about heaven?
 Do you know of anyone who teaches about it, writes about it, even preaches it?
-I never hear anyone share about it, sing about anymore.
+My current pastor touches on it.
+I never hear anyone share their thots about it, sing about it like we used to.
 I’ve loved songs about heaven.
 There was a gospel song I used to sing along to, ‘How Beautiful Heaven Must Be’.
-Not that we want to go there right now, but it gives us hope to know God has overcome death, and has a place for us without pain or sorrow …. forever!
+Not that I want to go there right now, but it gives people hope to know God has overcome death, and has a place for us …. forever!

 But why would any millennial, snowflake want to go there?
 Our culture teaches them to desire life now, their own way, mostly.
-Maybe they saw a painting of heaven somewhere, of cherubs or clouds?
+Maybe they will see a painting of heaven somewhere, of cherubs or clouds?
 The younger gen’s don’t hear of heaven thru music, media or novels.
 Few parents teach their children about their religious beliefs.
-And scary things that challenge our mortality, like the war on terror, is overseas, not here.
-If they want to get release from guilt, or release from the hard task of thinking of their own immortality …. they can get a reefer or something more powerful to put the pain off till another time.
+Dangerous issues that challenge our concept of mortality are not faced head-on often.